8 Advantages of Arthroscopic Knee Surgery and Recovery

 However, we have compiled this general guideline on what to expect after arthroscopic knee surgery.

 The week of the surgery, you’ll find that you may be able to walk with minimal pain.
 As we discussed, this is because the arthroscope uses small incisions instead of one large “open” incision.
-During this first week, you’ll likely need to use a walker or cane.
-This will help take some of the pressure off your knee.

 During this time, we’ll examine you to monitor how your healing is progressing.
 At this point, we may recommend physical therapy, depending upon your individual situation.